 “Ah,” the man said softly, still smiling.
 “You’ve found my game.”

-Nakia was torn between responding to his smile and running back to her spot under Ahmose's hammock.
-She was very aware of the thinness of her shift.
-The roughness, the patches.
-It had been too big on her when she'd come to the palace three years ago, but Ahmose had never replaced it, so now it was too small.
+Nakia was torn between responding to his smile and running back to her spot under Ahmose's bed.
+She was very aware of the roughness of her shift.
 Her arms and legs were decorated in rainbows of bruises in various stages of healing.
-After particularly brutal punishments, her shift would become sticky and then stiff with blood that was only allowed to be washed out once a month.
-And, Ahmose often told her, her face was hideous, twisted and terrifying.
-Nakia believed it and had no desire for a mirror.
+And Ahmose often assured her that her face was hideous, twisted and terrifying.

 She shook her head.